AbhinavSingh6295/Ensemble-Learning-Project/README.md

 # Ensemble-Learning-Project

-1. Decision Tree Implementation from scratch
+1. Decision Tree Implementation from scratch - Daniel Roca and Abhinav Singh

 Edit the input data in the main.py file and run the decision tree implementation.